nebhead/irrigator/README.md

 * **MicroUSB Power Adapter** - At least 1 amp current recommended.
 * **24V AC Power Supply / Brick** - I used the power supply from my old Toro sprinkler controller, which already had the leads spliced.
 * **Dupont Cables** - Female to Female for connecting your GPIOs to the relay board.
 Readily found on Amazon, etc.
+* **AC/DC Coverter [Optional]** - I just picked up a AC/DC converter that is capable of converting the 24V AC to a 5V DC input.
+This allows me to remove the Raspberry Pi power supply and only use the 24V power brick for both the sprinkler solenoids and the Pi+Relays.
+It's a little on the pricier side, but it cleans up your implementation by removing one more power-supply from the mix.
+[Amazon Link](https://www.amazon.com/gp/product/B00RE6QN4U)

 ### Raspberry Pi Default GPIO Mapping
 (FYI, this project is using BOARD pin mapping, not BCM pin mapping.
 This means you'll need to use the pin number of the 40-pin header on the Pi instead of the BCM GPIO numbering)